The more I learn, the more I’m humbled by how little I know

 Once we bought the Canon 400mm lens, we needed a bag big enough to be able to carry it around with us.
 The lens comes with its own aluminum case, but carrying that into the field is just not going to happen.

-The ThinkTank Streetwalker HardDrive backpack is big enough to hold the lens with a pro-sized body attached and still have enough room for a few other lenses or accessories.
+The ThinkTank Streetwalker HardDrive backpack is big enough to hold the monster of a lens with a pro-sized body attached and still have enough room for a few other lenses or accessories.

 It also has a slot for a laptop in the back and will come in very handy when we need to travel with this lens while flying because the entire setup is carry-on sized.